iboB/ibob.github.com/_drafts/tracking-shared-ptr-leaks.md

 This really got me thinking a couple of months ago.

 First, what do classic leak detectors do?
 They log every allocation and every deallocation.
 At a given point they can provide information about an allocated block, or about all currently living allocated blocks.
 They can't "know" whether something is a leak.
-They can strongly suspect so at termination time, but deliberatly not freeing memory upon termination is a widely practiced though dubious pattern.
-Still in the middle of execution a leak detector can't possibly tell whether an allocated block is a leak or not.
+They can strongly suspect so at termination time, but deliberatly not freeing memory upon termination is a widely practiced, though dubious, pattern.
+Still, in the middle of execution a leak detector can't possibly tell whether an allocated block is a leak or not.

 This can still be useful.
 If I log all currently allocated blocks (or a select suspicious few), with my domain knowledge I can find or clear leak suspects based on the provided metadata.
 "Hey, I don't expect this 10 MB buffer, allocated two hours ago in `allocate_temp_blob` to be still alive at this point!"

 So, it's settled.
 I'll attach metadata to each shared pointer control block.
 Then I can log the current state of affairs and find or clear suspects.
 "Hey, `SessionManager::m_activeSessions` should not a hold a reference to a session which disconnected an hour ago!".
 Great!
 How do I do that?

 Ok, how do classic leak deterctors work?
-They [hook](https://www.gnu.org/software/libc/manual/html_node/Hooks-for-Malloc.html) themselves to `malloc` and `free` of [sometimes](http://wyw.dcweb.cn/leakage.htm) to `new` and `delete` and collect metadata at these points.
+They [hook](https://www.gnu.org/software/libc/manual/html_node/Hooks-for-Malloc.html) themselves to `malloc` and `free` or [sometimes](http://wyw.dcweb.cn/leakage.htm) to `new` and `delete` and collect metadata at these points.
 This is relatively easy and is a documented extension point.

 Can this be done for the control block of `std::shared_ptr`?

 Nope.

 The control block is not standardized.
 It's opaque and an implementation detail for all intents and purposes.
-The only way to achieve such behavior would be reimplement `std::shared_ptr` with a custom control block defined by the implementation.
+The only way to achieve such behavior would be to reimplement `std::shared_ptr` with a custom control block defined by the implementation.

 So I [went ahead and did that](https://github.com/iboB/xmem) in a library I called **xmem**.